TheFlash10/ForestChecker/README.md

 # ForestChecker
-Checks the difference of forest cover between two maps
+Checks the difference in forest cover between two maps